MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 - Split the data

 For **'embarrassingly parallel problems'** (also known as perfectly parallel or pleasingly parallel), the obvious strategy is to split the big data into small manageable chunks.
 This strategy generally applies to 'data-intensive' problems.
-A classic example of this kind of problems in bioinformatics is the use of the BLAST algorithm on huge amounts of sequencing data.
-See [Applications of Grid Computing in Genetics and Proteomics](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.458.8893&rep=rep1&type=pdf)

-By splitting the data and distributing the execution of the BLAST algorithm over thousand of Grid 'workers', the computational runtime of BLAST over big data can be reduced to manageable and/or acceptable.
+A classic example of this kind of problems in bioinformatics is the use of the BLAST algorithm over large amounts of sequencing data.
+See [Applications of Grid Computing in Genetics and Proteomics](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.458.8893&rep=rep1&type=pdf).
+In this example, by splitting the data and distributing the execution of the BLAST algorithm over thousand of Grid 'workers', the computational runtime of BLAST over big data can be reduced to manageable and/or acceptable.
 See an application of the **GRID-BLAST** algorithm at [Using Grid technology for computationally intensive applied bioinformatics analyses](http://www.bioinfo.de/isb/2006060046/main.html)

 As a result [The epitope space of the human proteome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2271163/) was defined.